-2 Bradnum/Lewis - Our teachers are called Ms Bradnum and Mrs Lewis.
-Our teaching assistants are Mrs Hirst and Mrs Lancelot.
+2 Bradnum/Lewis - Our teachers are called Miss Bradnum and Mrs Lewis, and our teaching assistant is called Mrs Hirst.

 2 Bamforth - Our class teacher is called Miss Bamforth and our teaching assistant is called Mrs Brook.

 1/2 Butler - Our class teacher is called Miss Butler and our teaching assistant is called Mrs Lancelot.